-Join Jess Chadwick for an in-depth discussion in this video Pass parameters to controller actions, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Pass parameters to controller actions, part of Learning ASP.NET Core MVC.

 - [Instructor] One great thing about controller actions…is that they really are just methods,…which means that if you want to pass data into them,…you just go ahead and define a parameter on the method,…and ASP.NET Core MVC…will automatically populate that parameter from the request.…For example, in the blog application I'm building,…I'll need to be able to access a specific blog post…by some kind of identifier.…And I'll do that by passing the value of that identifier…through a method parameter on the action.…